junxiongliu/College-Recommendatoin-App-MSiA-423/README.md

 3. Go into the directory, and use the `collegeapp.yml` file to create a conda environment with all required packages and dependecies.

     `conda env create -f collegeapp.yml`

+Note: The conda package requirements are also listed in the `requirements.txt` file.

 4. In the same directory as `collegeapp.yml`, create a file called `config` and paste the following information into the file to configure your database.